Christian Values Enrichment Days

 AIM: To build faith bridges with other religious communities.

-ACTIVITIES: Pupils visit Manchester synagogues and the Blackburn Mosque and speakers talk to them about their religious beliefs and customs.
-(Islam / Judaism)
+ACTIVITIES: Pupils visit a Blackburn Mosque and Blackburn Cathedral and speakers talk to them about their religious beliefs and customs.

 Grasmere Geography field trip